nextgis/docs_ngweb/source/general.rst

 General Information
 ====================

-NextGIS Web software is a web mapping application designed to support input, storage and regulated access to the results of the mapping and space activities, integrated into a single bank of data and metadata
+NextGIS Web is a web mapping application designed to store, manage access and visualize geographic data.

-NextGIS Web developed based on :term:`open source` software.
-NextGIS Web software supports Open Geospatial Consorcium (`OGC <http://www.opengeospatial.org/>`_) open data exchange protocols and meets the modern requirements for application architecture implemented on the basis of free software (:term:`Open Source`).
+NextGIS Web is :term:`open source` software.
+NextGIS Web supports Open Geospatial Consorcium (`OGC <http://www.opengeospatial.org/>`_) open data exchange protocols and meets the modern requirements for application architecture implemented on the basis of free software (:term:`Open Source`).

 NextGIS Web allows:

 1. Creation and display of maps.
-2. Navigation on the map (zooming, shifting).
+2. Map navigation (zooming, shifting).
-3. Control a filling of the map through web-interface.
+3. Manage the map through web-interface.
-4. Adding of vector (:term:`ESRI Shape`, :term:`PostGIS`) and raster data.
+4. Vector (:term:`ESRI Shape`, :term:`PostGIS`) and raster data import.
-5. Using of standart protocols (:term:`WMS`, :term:`WFS-T`).
+5. Use of standart protocols (:term:`WMS`, :term:`WFS-T`).
-6. Detailed settings of access rights for layers, groups of layers, maps.
+6. Manage access rights for layers, groups of layers, maps.
 7. Interaction through API.

 NextGIS Web has server and client sides.

-Server side store and render geodata.
-It's written on Python with a use of Pyramid framework.
-Client side is a user interface for interactive :term:`geodata <geodata>` management and interaction with geodata on a map.
+Server side stores and renders geodata.
+It's written in Python using Pyramid framework.
+Client side is a user interface for interactive :term:`geodata <geodata>` management as maps and separate resources.

-Client is written on JavaScript and based on a Dojo framework.
+Client is written in JavaScript and based on Dojo framework.
 All configuration is stored in a PostgreSQL database with a :term:`PostGIS` extension.
 Page markup for user interface is written using HTML.
 Style for user interface is added using cascading style sheets – CSS.
 Queries to databases use SQL language.

 NextGIS Web is a modular system with several core modules and extensions.
-Extensions could be enabled or disabled on the step of application configuration.
+Extensions could be enabled or disabled at the  application configuration step.
 NextGIS Web components communicate with each other using internal API methods.

-NextGIS WEB is designed to operate in Linux operating system environment (Debian-based distributives are recommended, e.g. Ubuntu Server).
+NextGIS Web is designed to operate in Linux operating system environment (Debian-based distributives are recommended, e.g. Ubuntu Server).
 Read more in section :ref:`ngw_soft_req`.
-NextGIS Web works in all modern browsers.
+NextGIS Web client-side works in all modern browsers.
-User interface with a published web map is on the :numref:`webmap_sample`.
+User interface with a published Web map is shown on :numref:`webmap_sample`.

 .. figure:: _static/webmap_sample2_eng.png
    :name: webmap_sample
    :align: center
    :width: 16cm

-   User interface with a published web map.
+   User interface with a published Web map.

 .. _ngw_keyfeatures: